mnit-rtmc/iris/docs/comm_links.md

 `dms`: Must be a member of a sign group referenced by a [DMS action].
 Additionally, that action must be associated with the current phase of an active [action plan].
 The [quick message] of the _DMS action_ must be a `feed` [action tag].
-For example, if the _message feed_ is on a _Comm Link_ called `XYZ`, then the quick message must be `[feedXYZ]`.
+For example, if the `msgfeed` _Comm Link_ name is `XYZ`, then the quick message must be `[feedXYZ]`.

 `multi`: Each line of the message must be defined in the sign's message library.
+This check allows only "administrator-approved" messages, but it can be disabled by changing the `msg_feed_verify` [system attribute] to `false`.
-This requirement restricts the feed to only administrator-approved messages.
-It may be appropriate to disable this check if the message feed host is fully trusted and there is no possibility of man-in-the-middle attacks.
-In this case the `msg_feed_verify` [system attribute] can be set to `false` to disable this check.
+**WARNING**: only disable this check if the message feed host is fully trusted, and there is no possibility of man-in-the-middle attacks.

 `expire`: The message will only be displayed if this is a future date/time.
 It can be left blank to cancel a previous message.

-#### Msg-Feed Beacons

-To activate DMS [beacons] through a message feed, configure 2 message feeds.
-One is for DMS containing messages with activated beacons and the other for messages with deactivated beacons.
-There is no way to control which message feed is executed first, so each message feed must list each DMS and at least one of the message feeds must contain a blank _MULTI_ for each DMS.

 ### Natch